10 wrap around extension ideas that expand your home in more than one direction

 Simple side return extensions can only provide so much additional area to a floorplan, while going out further into the garden means the pokey layouts often seen in period properties can be opened up fully.

-In this terrace extension a large room the width of the plot has been created using a wrap around extension, while ingenious house extension ideas like the window seat and sliding patio doors open up the once dark terrace to the garden.
+In this terrace extension a large room the width of the plot has been created using a wrap around extension, while ingenious extra design features like the window seat and sliding patio doors help open up the once dark terrace to the garden.

-Modern extension design ideas like this can completely rejuvenate an existing dark layout — in fact we're seeing increasing numbers of homes with vertical 'wrap around' glazing, where a tall window on the wall lines up perfectly with a rooflight (as shown above) to create an incredible effect.
+Modern extension design ideas like this can completely rejuvenate an existing dark layout – and can even be taken further with vertical 'wrap around' glazing, where a tall window on the wall lines up perfectly with a rooflight (as shown above) to create an incredible effect.
 Corner glazing is another great way to make the most of a wrap around extension.

 "The orientation of the rear garden is another important factor for the design," continues Eleni, "therefore positioning the openings should always refer to the sun's trajectory to maximise efficiency and elevate the architecture of the space."

-3. Wrap around extension don't need to be large
+8. Wrap around extensions don't need to be large

-Creating an extension doesn't mean you have to have a sprawling new addition which ruins your garden and fills the layout with empty space.
+Creating an extension doesn't mean you have to have a sprawling new addition which crowds any available garden and fills the layout with empty space.

 A tiny addition filled with glazing was all it took for this terrace home to connect to the garden and create a beautiful kitchen-diner space.

-Ways to make the most of small house extension ideas should include a rethink of the existing layout (could you remove some internal walls?) and windows to let light in from the above as well creating views of the garden.
+Ways to make the most of small house extension ideas should also include a rethink of the existing layout, could you remove some internal walls for example, as sometimes it's just as important to work on the inside of your current home as it is to extending.

 By enveloping at least two sides of a house with an extension, a significant impact on the building's exterior can be envisioned at the same time.
 So, for those with a dated brick or pebbledash, or for those who just want a bit of an upgrade, a wrap around extension solves multiple problems – giving the house an external makeover being one.